MagicAndre1981/PackageReferenceVersionToAttribute/README.md

 # PackageReference Version to Attribute

-This Visual Studio extension and dotnet tool converts PackageReference Version child elements to attributes across your projects.
+This Visual Studio extension and dotnet tool converts `PackageReference` `Version` child elements to attributes in C# project files (`csproj`).

-It works with C# csproj Visual Studio project files.
+It can also convert all projects in a Visual Studio solution file (`sln`).

 ## Getting started with the Visual Studio Extension

 1. [Download and install the extension from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=RamiAbughazaleh.PackageReferenceVersionToAttributeExtension).
-2. Right-click on a project and select `Convert PackageReference Version elements to attributes...`.
+2. Right-click on the root `Solution` node, or one or more projects, and select `Convert PackageReference Version elements to attributes...`.

    ![Preview](Preview.png)